madbuilds/sbot/extensions/integrations/home/hue/README.md

   hue.brightness - optional (values from 0 to 254)

-  if saturation/brightness is not set, then it will not be changed when action is executed
+  if saturation/brightness is not set, then light saturation/brightness will not be changed
   ```